 The basic geographic web pages, and their subsidiary web pages generally include full-text, searchable classic histories, collections of public documents, occasional genealogical works (e.g., records of births, marriages, deaths), digitized material from PML collections, or providing links to local history works in other attributed collections, and related Patchogue-Medford Library Catalog and Vertical File samplers.

-Sliding Scale Geography: Many works that appear at one level of geography relate to and support works at other levels.
-E.g., State histories often have material relating to counties, regions, towns, cities or even villages within the state.
+Local Geography's Sliding Scale: Many works that appear at one level of geography relate to and support works at other levels.
+State histories often have material relating to counties, regions, towns, cities or even villages within the state.
 Or, in reverse, when village histories fail to provide what you seek, try the appropriate town, county, and state sources.
 Browsing more general or more specific web pages, larger or smaller geographic areas, can improve your chances of finding additional information of interest or use.

 Under "Resources" (lower left column), a number of handy reference works or links for research or browsing local history follow.
 Web pages are based in-part on frequently-asked questions (serving as a sort of FAQ), designed to offer answers, or to provide some preliminary guidance and orientation.
 Some web pages address local aspects of an historical celebration or commemorative event (e.g., a history month, year, archives month, centennial, bicentennial, 350th anniversary, etc.).